 W. Francis McBeth

 Welcome to SARAHTIM Music Publishing.
 The name "SARAHTIM" is simply the combination of the names of my daughter Sarah and my son Timothy.
-I compose for the simple joy and challenge of the creative experience.
+I compose for the simple joy of it.

-A few years ago, my good friends, California High School colleagues Doug Nordquist and Ben Murillo and David Betancourt of Cerritos College, suggested I make the music I compose available for those interested in playing or just listening to it.
+A few years ago, my good friends, California High School colleagues Doug Nordquist and Ben Murillo and David Betancourt of Cerritos College, suggested I make the music I compose available for those who may be interested in playing or just listening to it.

 SARAHTIM Music Publishing is a small one-person venture.
 I compose and prepare the music, and then put it up on the website for whoever may be interested.